Best bike chain lube 2025: Increase efficiency and lower your servicing costs

 Waxed-based drip lubes are popular because they work well in both wet and dry conditions and for on and off-road applications.
 Wax lubes are made up of friction modifiers and or products like tungsten disulfide which are often emulsified in a carrier fluid; the liquid helps the particles get where they need to be and dries, leaving just the wax inside.
 Due to the nature of wax, it dries and doesn’t attract much grit and can also support additives like Teflon, while coating and protecting metal components.

-The downside to wax lubes is they take a bit more initial work to apply and maintain.
+The downside to wax lubes is that they take a bit more initial work to apply and maintain.
 Before the initial application, you’ll need to make sure any factory grease or old lube has been removed and get the chain as clean as possible.
 The process also takes longer, it's advisable to apply these lubricants the night before a ride ideally.

 Should I use wet or dry lube?

 This is the age-old classic.
 The stock answer generally tended to be 'wet for wet rides dry for dry rides'.
 But this is outdated now as mentioned above.
-Both wet and dry lubricants can be really damaging to your chain regardless of conditions if the chain is carrying a lot of contamination already.
+Both wet and dry lubricants can be really damaging to your chain, regardless of conditions, if the chain is carrying a lot of contamination already.

 Wet lubricants, as in physically wet lubricants as well as dedicated wet weather lubricants may attract more contamination, especially in muddy and or dusty conditions.
 So it's important to choose your lubricant carefully or be ready to clean after a really mucky ride.